justgithubaccount/openai-realtime-ui/README.md

 - **Web Search**: Search the web for current information
 - **Color Palette**: Generate color schemes based on themes
 - **Webhook Call**: Universal tool to connect with any external API
+- **Current DateTime**: Get precise date and time in various formats and timezones
+- **Clipboard Manager**: Save and manage text snippets for easy recall and organization

 ### Webhooks Manager